Kochi Water Metro

-Kochi Water Metro (KWM) is a ferry transport system serving the Greater Kochi region in Kerala, India.
+Kochi Water Metro is a passenger ferry system serving the city of Kochi and the Kochi Metropolitan Region in Kerala, India.
 It is the first water metro system in India and the first integrated water transport system of this size in Asia.
-When fully operational, it will connect Kochi’s 10 island communities with the mainland through a fleet of 78 battery-operated electric hybrid boats operating along 38 terminals and 16 routes spanning 76 km.
-It is integrated with the Kochi Metro and serves as a feeder service to the suburbs along the rivers where transport accessibility is limited.
+When fully operational, it will connect Kochi's 10 islands with the mainland through a fleet of 78 hybrid electric boats operating along 38 terminals and 16 routes spanning 76 km.
+It is integrated with the Kochi Metro and serves as a feeder service to the suburbs along the rivers, backwaters and canals where transport access is limited.

-Construction started in 2016, and the first route between Vyttila and InfoPark was inaugurated in February 2021 by Chief Minister Pinarayi Vijayan.
+Construction started in 2016, and the first route was inaugurated in February 2021 by Chief Minister Pinarayi Vijayan.
 It was officially inaugurated and opened to passengers by Prime Minister Narendra Modi on 25 April 2023.
-It is also described as the largest electric-boat metro transportation infrastructure being implemented in the world.
-As of September 22, 2025, the Kochi Water Metro has served over 5 million passengers.
+As of April 2026, the Kochi Water Metro had served over 6.5 million passengers.